raho0/pribas-spring-assesment/README.md

 | creationDateStart | String (optional) | which retrieves timelines created after a given date  | 08-09-2021 |
 | creationDateEnd   | String (optional) | which retrieves timelines created before a given date | 11-09-2021 |

-​	*(You can also use "add", "update", "delete" operations)
+​		*(You can also use "add", "update", "delete" methods)

 ### Successful Response: